AngelKyriako/AngelKyriako.github.io/source/_posts/ludum-dare-40.md

 We started gathering up in a discord group quite late the next morning.

 In the beginning, we spend a few hours with the other developer discussing game design ideas over a call.
-That is until it was proven to be a waste of time, since the artist had already started to create a 3D models based on an idea of his choice.
+That is until it was proven to be a waste of time, since the artist had already started to create a 3D models based on an idea of his choice:

 > You are a princess that eats cakes and could drink teas to increase/descrease her weight.
 She could jump, walk in 3D space and pickup items.
 Maybe, we could have buttons on the ground that could trigger other objects to move and then maybe a balanced wood that requires some weight to triggered.
 What about traps ?
 They could be triggered when damage the player when they are overweight.

 **2-12-2017, 15.00**

 I gathered up questions for the artist (and designer) to be answered in a google doc in order to create a few specific mechanics that would result into the bare minimum playable game he had in his head.

 **2-12-2017, 18.00**

 Eventually we are able to start coding based on the following:
 - First person camera / controls
 - Player eats cake items that raise my weight.